-Mr. Dibyendu Raychaudhury was appointed as the Chief Financial Officer being KMP, by the Board of Directors, with effect from 1st August, 2017 and Mr. Nitin Mittal was appointed as Company Secretary, being KMP, at the Board meeting held on 27th April, 2016 with immediate effect.
+During the period under review, Mr. Harvinder Kumar, a member of the ICSI, was appointed as Deputy Company Secretary of the Company, by the Board of Directors, with effect from 1st March, 2023 and the necessary form was filed in this regard.

+Mr. Nitin Mittal was appointed as Company Secretary, being KMP, at the Board meeting held on 27th April, 2016 with immediate effect.